diasurgical/devilutionX/docs/installing.md

 <details><summary>Windows</summary>

+**Note**: if you have the GoG version installed on your Windows machine, you do not need to copy the MPQ files as described in the instructions.
 - Copy the MPQ files to the folder containing the DevilutionX exe, or to the data folder.
 The data folder path may differ, but will normally be `%AppData%\diasurgical\devilution`
 - Run `devilutionx.exe`